igrowbeards/homebrew/RPG.md

   above average | +3
   great         | +4
   amazing       | +5
+  world class   | +6
-  legendary     | +7
+  legendendary  | +7

   For example:

-  > "Arthur is good at fighting with medium weapons"
+  > "Arthur is good at fighting with medium weapons (+1)"
   >
-  >  "Leroy Jenkins is very good at maneuvering in heavy armor"
+  >  "Leroy Jenkins is very good at maneuvering in heavy armor (+2)"
   >
-  >  "Robin Hood is amazing at firing bows"
+  >  "Robin Hood is amazing at firing bows (+5)"
   >
-  >  "Rocky is great at unarmed fighting"
+  >  "Rocky is great at unarmed fighting (+4)"
   >
-  >  "Dumbledore is legendary at evocation spells"
+  >  "Dumbledore is legendary at evocation spells (+7)"

-  All magical talents are special skills that can usually only be taken during character creation (unless your GM says otherwise).
+  All magical talents are special talents that can usually only be taken during character creation (unless your GM says otherwise).
+Usually a character that is skilled at one school of magic _can_ take a magical talent in another school after creation, but as always ultimate say lies with your GM.

   Magical talents should usually be fairly focused.
 Some good examples would be: